RaccoonlabDev/docs/doc/programmer_sniffer/README.md

 Up to 100 V, 2 A per contact
 ```

-4. It also has SWD socket that is dedicated for updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.
+4. It also has an SWD socket that is dedicated to updating firmware using [programmer-sniffer](doc/programmer_sniffer/README.md) device.

 ```
-WARNING: Be carefull, 4-pin CAN and SWD sockets look similar, but wrong connection may cause to some problems.
-Names of these sockets are marked on the back side of the board.
+WARNING: Be careful, 4-pin CAN and SWD sockets look similar, but the wrong connection may cause some problems.
+Names of these sockets are marked on the backside of the board.
 ```

 ## 3. Programmer usage